-Upon completion of the five courses students will be expected to pass the First Examination.
+Upon completion of the four core courses students will be expected to pass the First Examination.
 They must take all parts of the examination before completing 30 credits in the program (excluding transfer credits) and may not continue in the program beyond 45 credits until they have passed all parts of the First Exam.
 The First Examination covers the same general topics as the required core courses, including an announced list of specific readings drawn from the core course bibliographies.

 Second Examination Committee

-Sponsor (tentative dissertation advisor) must be an appointed Urban Education faculty member.
+The advisor (which is also the tentative dissertation advisor) must be an appointed Urban Education faculty member.
 One additional member of the committee must be an appointed Urban Education faculty member.
 The third member of the committee need not be a member of the Urban Education faculty, though he or she must be an appointed member of the doctoral faculty.
 According to Graduate Center rules, “…at least three members of the dissertation defense committee must be members of The Graduate Center doctoral faculty” (p.34).
 Additional members beyond the first three may come from faculty not appointed to the Graduate Center or who teach outside CUNY, but they must possess a Ph.D. and submit a c.v. for approval.
 Approval of committee rests with the EO with questionable cases brought to Executive Committee for a vote.

 The student is advanced to candidacy for the Ph.D. degree after completing: